MALAYA INITIATIVE FOUNDATION

 PHILIPPINES

-Partners with 150+ local government units to improve basic education outcomes.
-Focus on early literacy and governance-driven reform at the community level.
+Partners with local government units to improve basic education outcomes.
+Focus on digital literacy and governance-driven reform at the community level.

-150+ program areas · LGU partnerships · U.S. early literacy collaboration
+20+ program areas · LGU partnerships · Digital learning interventions

 Best practice: Government integration — working within systems, not around them, creates durable reform.